bndtools/bnd/maven/README.md

 # Building the Maven Plugins

 You must first run `./gradlew :build` to build the Bnd artifacts and install them in your local maven repo.
-You can then run Maven to build the Bnd Maven plugins.
-You can run `./gradlew :maven:deploy` to build the Bnd Maven plugins with the `deploy` goal which will deploy the built Bnd Maven plugins into the releaserepo.
+You can then run `./mvnw --file=maven install` to build the Bnd Maven plugins.

 ---